gschaumb/team03-capstone/docs/index.md

 Visit their documentation here:
 [Unstructured.io Documentation](https://docs.unstructured.io/welcome)

-Their site includes a chatbot in the lower right corner, which may also support internal employees and automated email responses.
+Their site linked above includes a chatbot in the lower right corner, which we speculate may also support their internal employees and automated email responses.
 Our interactions with this tool demonstrated its high capacity for providing relevant information, embodying the functionality we sought to simulate with the Enron dataset.

 ### Capstone Project Implementation and Hypothesis